-Any kind of business deals with various web services for convenient work with requests, accounting and keeping documents.
+Any kind of business deals with various web services for convenient work with requests, accounting, and keeping documents.
 When choosing a CRM system check if there are API solutions for integration with your website, 1С data exchange, IT-telephony, and other programs and services necessary for you.
-A built-in API integration is a great advantage.
+Built-in API integration is a great advantage.

 Customer relationship is usually made up of the following components:

 The first three components should be automated.
 They let you know more about history of your relationship with the customer and help you understand on what exact level of relationship you are now.

 While choosing a CRM system it’s also important to check if there’s a possibility of planning in the system.
 For effective work, you’ll have to regularly assign them tasks and control your staff’s work.
 That’s the key element of successful planning.
 Members of your staff should be able to assign tasks to each other as well and send various notifications to each other.